Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Main results: policies and optimality guarantees

 Based on the above intuition, we can formally prove that the set-expansion policy is asymptotically optimal, as stated in \Cref{thm:set-expansion-policy} below.
 The proof of \Cref{thm:set-expansion-policy} is provided in \Cref{sec:proof-set-expansion-policy}.

 \begin{theorem}[Optimality gap of set-expansion policy] Consider an $N$-armed restless bandit problem with the single-armed MDP $(\sspa, \aspa, P, r)$ and budget $\alpha N$ for $0< \alpha < 1$.
 Assume that the optimal single-armed policy induces an aperiodic unichain (\Cref{assump:aperiodic-unichain}).
 Let $\pi$ be the set-expansion policy (\Cref{alg:set-expansion}).
-The optimality gap of $\pi$ is bounded as
+Then for all $N$ and initial state vector $\veS_0$, the optimality gap of $\pi$ is bounded as

 where $\constse$ is a constant depending on $\rmax$, $|\sspa|$, $\rhoBudget \triangleq \min\{\alpha, 1-\alpha\}$, and $P_{\pibs}$; the explicit expression of $\constse$ is given in the proof. \end{theorem}